How to recycle binders | 3-ring binders

 How to recycle a vinyl binder

 As before, recycle the chipboard and ring metals in your cities curbside recycling program.
 The vinyl cover, however, can’t be recycled.
-To get rid of any vinyl material you may have, find a vinyl recycler in North America.
+To get rid of any vinyl material you may have, find a vinyl recycler in North America that’s closest to you to dispose of anything you want to get rid of.

 Any questions on how recycle binders?
 We’re happy to help!
 Reach out to us by emailing us at firstname.lastname@example.org.